ankit-verma2000/Target-sql-/README.md

 customer_id | ID of the consumer who made the purchase | customer_unique_id | Unique ID of the consumer |
 customer_zip_code_prefix | Zip Code of consumer’s location |
-customer_city | Name of the City from where order is made | customer_state | State Code from where order is made (Eg. são paulo - SP) |
+customer_city | Name of the City from where the order is made | customer_state | State Code from where the order is made (Eg. são Paulo - SP) |

 <br/> <hr/>

-The sellers.csv contains following features:
+The sellers.csv contains the following features:

 Features | Description |
 --- | ---